wing5wong/artisan-whs-static/source/_events/2021-07-01_careers-expo-year-13.md

 ---
-title: Careers EXPO - Year 13
+title: UCOL Careers Day - Year 13
 date: 2021-08-04T04:27:36.403Z
 ---
 Thank you to the 80+ students who have signed up for the mini Careers EXPO at UCOL, Palmerston North on Wednesday 4 August.
 The buses are now full.